 From the business perspective, patient-centric healthcare has been reported with engaging experiences and positive results leading to retention of patients and continuity of their health care.

-The medical perspective is that patients respond better to treatments, show fewer symptoms, and also have a lower possibility of relapse or readmission to hospital.
+The medical perspective is that patients respond better to treatments, show fewer symptoms, and also have a lower possibility of relapse or readmission to the hospital.

 Advantages of patient-centric healthcare include: